cflavio/ya2_site/content/pages/press.md

 Yorg's Press
 ------------

+*"I think they've got a great start here and it could really turn into something awesome if they keep on developing it."* [GamingOnLinux](https://www.gamingonlinux.com/articles/yorg-a-free-and-open-source-racing-game-with-some-hilarious-handling.10876)

+*"Yorg is already giving a lot of fun right now.
+The tracks are quite substantial, varied and challenging."* [LinuxCommunity](http://www.linux-community.de/Internal/Artikel/Online-Artikel/Das-Spiel-zum-Wochenende-Yorg)

 *"This new release includes important changes that improve the playable experience to a great extent and also several new features."* ([Jugando En Linux](http://jugandoenlinux.com/index.php/homepage/generos/carreras/item/686-yorg-alacanza-la-version-0-8))